cyverse/cyverse-sdk/docs/app-dev-first-app.md

 | details.argument | | string | The command-line argument associated with specifying this output at run time (not currently used) |
 | details.showArgument | | boolean | Include the argument in the substitution done by Agave when a run script is generated (not currently used) |

 *Note*: If the app you are working on doesn't natively produce output with a predictable name, one thing you can do is add extra logic to your script to take the existing output and rename it to something you can control or predict.

 ### Tools and Utilities
 1. Stumped for ontology terms to apply to your Agave app inputs, outputs, and parameters?
-SSWAPmeet has many URI-format terms for [MIME](http://sswapmeet.sswap.info/mime/) types, and BioPortal can provide links to [EDAM](http://bioportal.bioontology.org/ontologies/EDAM).
+You can search EMBL-EBI for [ontology terms](https://www.ebi.ac.uk/ols/index), and BioPortal can provide links to [EDAM](http://bioportal.bioontology.org/ontologies/EDAM).
 2. Need to validate JSON files?
 Try [JSONlint](http://jsonlint.com/) or [JSONparser](http://json.parser.online.fr/)

 Craft a shell script template